swiftlang/swift-evolution/proposals/0289-result-builders.md

   /// statements by folding conditional results into a single result. static func buildEither(second component: Component) -> Component { ... }

-  /// Enables support for..in loops in a result builder by combining the
+  /// Enables support for 'for..in' loops by combining the
   /// results of all iterations into a single result. static func buildArray(_ components: [Component]) -> Component { ... }